 6. Interact ethically with animals

 Sadly, there are plenty of unethical animal attractions and otherwise well-meaning tourists can be charmed by the prospect of an amazing image.
-World Animal Protection even created a Wildlife Selfie Code to help travellers make the right choices.
-"Only take photos if you’re a safe distance from an animal, they can move freely, and they’re in their natural home" they advice.
+World Animal Protection even created a Wildlife Selfie Code to help travelers make the right choices.
+"Only take photos if you’re a safe distance from an animal, they can move freely, and they’re in their natural home" they advise.
 Always do your research before booking on any animal-related tour or attraction; just because it has ‘sanctuary’ in its name doesn’t mean they’re animal-friendly.

 7. Ask for eco-friendly options

 Continuing the trend for more sustainable, eco-friendly travel is really in your hands.
-The World Travel and Tourism Council says "providing tour operators and destinations with feedback is the number one way travellers can ask for the change they would like to see."
+The World Travel and Tourism Council says "providing tour operators and destinations with feedback is the number one way travelers can ask for the change they would like to see."
 They recommend leaving positive reviews when something is done right or contacting places via social media beforehand to check out their eco-credentials.
-"If a travel provider is not providing you with sustainable options" they say, "demand to know why."
+"If a travel provider is not providing you with sustainable options," they say, "demand to know why."